-Recently, I spoke with a choreographer who’s bringing her dance company to Philadelphia for the first time.
+Recently, in my role as freelance arts writer, I spoke with a choreographer who’s bringing her dance company to Philadelphia for the first time.
 One of her pieces is entitled Lines Cubed:

 That piece was inspired, in part, by the art of Piet Mondrian, a Dutch painter known for paintings like this: